LzHejian/anaconda3/README.md

 # anaconda3
-build an anaconda3 docker images for chinese. set the anaconda channels to https://mirrors.tuna.tsinghua.edu.cn
+build an anaconda3 docker images for chinese. set the anaconda channels to https: mirrors.tuna.tsinghua.edu.cn